cdimascio/express-openapi-validator/README.md

 - `true` (**default**) - coerce scalar data types.
 - `false` - no type coercion.
 - `"array"` - in addition to coercions between scalar types, coerce scalar data to an array with one element and vice versa (as required by the schema).

-### ▪️ validateFormats (optional)

-Specifies the strictness of validation of string formats.

-- `"fast"` (**default**) - only validate syntax, but not semantics.
-E.g. `2010-13-30T23:12:35Z` will pass validation eventhough it contains month 13.
-- `"full"` - validate both syntax and semantics.
-Illegal dates will not pass.
-- `false` - do not validate formats at all.

 ### ▪️ \$refParser.mode (optional)